pydicom/pynetdicom/dev/_sources/user/presentation.rst.txt

     ae.start_server(('', 11112))

 The abstract syntaxes you support should correspond to the service classes that are being offered.
-For example, if you offer the Storage Service then you should support one or more of the Storage Service's corresponding SOP Classes.
+For example, if you offer the :dcm:`Storage Service<part04/chapter_B.html>` then you should support one or more of the Storage Service's :dcm:`corresponding SOP Classes
+<part04/sect_B.5.html>`.

 The transfer syntaxes for each abstract syntax should match the data encoding you support.